caseykneale/ChemometricsTools.jl/docs/src/index.md

 ```

 ## Support:
-This package was written in [Julia 1.0.3](https://julialang.org/) but should run fine in 1.1 or later releases.
+This package was written in [Julia 1.0.3](https://julialang.org/) but it runs fine on 1.1, 1.2 and later releases.
 That's the beauty of from scratch code with minimal dependencies.

 ## Ethos
 Dependencies: Only base libraries (LinearAlgebra, StatsBase, Statistics, Plots) etc will be required.
 This is for longevity, and to provide a fast precompilation time.
 As wonderful as it is that other packages exist to do some of the internal operations this one needs, we won't have to worry about a breaking change made by an external author working out the kinks in a separate package.
 I want this to be long-term reliable without much upkeep.
 I'm a busy guy working a day job; I write this to warm-up before work, and unwind afterwards.